refactoring-patterns

 Refactoring Patterns Framework

 A disciplined approach to improving the internal structure of existing code without changing its observable behavior.
-Apply these named transformations when reviewing code, reducing technical debt, or preparing code for new features.
 Every refactoring follows the same loop: verify tests pass, apply one small structural change, verify tests still pass.

 Core Principle

 Refactoring is not rewriting.
 It is a sequence of small, behavior-preserving transformations, each backed by tests.
-You never change what the code does -- you change how the code is organized.
-The discipline of taking tiny verified steps is what makes refactoring safe.
+You never change what the code does — only how it is organized.
 Big-bang rewrites fail because they combine structural change with behavioral change, making it impossible to know which broke things.

-The foundation: Bad code is not a character flaw -- it is a natural consequence of delivering features under time pressure.
-Code smells are objective signals that structure has degraded.
-Named refactorings are the proven mechanical recipes for fixing each smell.
-The catalog of smells tells you where to look; the catalog of refactorings tells you what to do.
+The foundation: Bad code is a natural consequence of delivering under time pressure, not a character flaw.
+Code smells are objective signals of degraded structure; the smell catalog tells you where to look, and the refactoring catalog tells you what to do.

 Scoring

 Goal: 10/10.
-When reviewing or refactoring code, rate the structural quality 0-10 based on adherence to the principles below.
-A 10/10 means: no obvious smells remain, each function does one thing, names reveal intent, duplication is eliminated, and the test suite covers the refactored paths.
-Always provide the current score and specific refactorings needed to reach 10/10.
+When reviewing or refactoring code, rate structural quality 0-10: a 10/10 means no obvious smells remain, each function does one thing, names reveal intent, duplication is eliminated, and tests cover the refactored paths.
+Always give the current score and the specific refactorings needed to reach 10/10.

 The Refactoring Patterns Framework